constellation-app/constellation/CoreDataAccessView/src/au/gov/asd/tac/constellation/views/dataaccess/docs/extract-words-from-text.md

 -   *Lower Case* - Converts content and Words to Extract (if supplied) to lowercase.
--   *Extract Schema Types* - Cycles through the schema node types known by CONSTELLATION.
+-   *Extract Schema Types* - Cycles through the schema node types known by Constellation.
 For each schema type that has an associated regular expression, all matches for that regular expression found in the content are added to the graph.
 -   *Transactions* - Choose whether to link nodes to words found in